thanasisn/SDR_enhancement_LAP/article/article_doc.md

 stability of photovoltaic power production (Lappalainen and Kleissl 2020; Järvelä and Valkealahti 2020); while ECEs have the potential to compromise the integrity of photovoltaic plants infrastructure (Do Nascimento et al. 2019).
-It has also been demonstrated, that these events can interfere in the comparison of ground-based and satellite observations (Damiani et al. 2018)
+It has also been demonstrated that these events can interfere in the comparison of ground-based and satellite observations (Damiani et al. 2018).
+Global warming has likely affected cloud coverage in the last few decades.
+Liu et al. (2023) reported increases in cloud cover over the tropical and subtropical oceans and decreases over most continents, while (**Dong2022?**) reported decreases over North America and Europe.
+To our knowledge, there is no evidence on whether this trend has affected also the number and strength of CE events.

 Methods of identification of CE events usually include the use of simulated clear sky irradiance as baseline, that is combined with an